felipecode/coiltraine/docs/exploring_limitations.md

 #### Models available

- * *resnet34imnet10S1*: is the model with the random seed 1 from Figure 6 .
+ * *resnet34imnet10S1*: is the model with the random seed 2 from Figure 6 and it is also our best model (Green Model Fig. 5).
- * *resnet34imnet10S2*: is the model with the random seed 2 from Figure 6 and it is also our best model (Green Model Fig. 5).
+ * *resnet34imnet10S2*: is the model with the random seed 1 from Figure 6.
  * *resnet34imnet10-nospeed*: without the speed prediction and ten hours of training (Yellow model Fig. 5).
  * *resnet34imnet100*: the model with 100 hours of demonstrations (Blue model Fig. 5).
  * *resnet34imnet100-nospeed*: the model with 100 hours of demonstrations and no speed prediction (Red model Fig. 5).